akando42/next-map/public/content/posts/01-25/index.md

 - Thaksin AIS Ai-So Telecom === MoBiPhone
 - Siam Cement

-==> Thai probably import most FOOD PROCESSING machineries from China and Japan ?!
+Thai DEPENDENT on CHINA, JAPAN for Daily Needs and US for Security Needs
-==> Import most Oil and Gas from UAE Middle East
+- Thai probably import most FOOD PROCESSING machineries from China and Japan.
-==> Import Vehicle or Manufacturing techniques from Japan
+- Import most Oil and Gas from UAE Middle East

-DEPENDENT on CHINA, JAPAN for Daily Needs and US for Security Needs
+- Import Vehicles or Manufacturing Systems from Japan

 ### Trade Network via Sea Ports, Highway, Railways and AirFreight
 - Sea Port of Pattaya and Bangkok are main hubs for ocean trades with China and Western powers.